rexTexTau/CodinGame2022SpringChallengeSolutio/README.md

 ## Disclaimer

-Code published as-is, without any polish after end of the event.
-Since it's the code from a time-limited challenge, there could be places where it's a little bit dirty, there's no comments or even some errors.
+Code published as-is, without any polish after the end of the event.
+Since it's the code from a time-limited challenge, there could be places where it's a little bit dirty, there's no comments or even some logical errors.
 Please accept these facts understandingly.

 # If you benefit from my work